reactjs/React.NET/README.md

 The server-rendered HTML will automatically be reused by React client-side, meaning your initial render will be super fast.

+For a more in-depth example, take a look at the included sample application (React.Samples.Mvc4).

 Changelog
 =========
 1.0 - ???
 2014